 for more details and to be added to the Advocacy Committee email list -----> email@example.com

 GUILFORD COUNTY CYCLING AMBASSADORS (GCCA): GCCA is an effort to inspire teens with a love for bicycling.

 Currently, there is only one active cycling club in the Guilford County Schools system: the Northwest Viking Cycling Club at Northwest Guilford High School.
 Founded in 2016, the club has weekly rides and engages in community and civic events which encourage cycling and cycling safety in Greensboro.
 It has proven highly successful, with membership levels growing from 2 in 2016 to 23 in 2020.

 The goal of GCCA is to encourage other Guilford County Schools to start cycling clubs using the structure of the Northwest Viking Cycling Club as a template.
 BIG's role will be to help schools organize and maintain these clubs and to coordinate to provide members with both educational and volunteer opportunities, such as helping put on bike rodeos for children, helping to implement a charity bike ride, and speaking at City Council in favor of improved cycling infrastructure.

 Interested in starting a cycling club at a Guilford County school with GCCA assistance?
-Please email Kimberly Moore, BIG's School Coordinator and GCCA founder -----> firstname.lastname@example.org
+Please email Nicole Lindahl, BIG's Projects Coordinator -----> firstname.lastname@example.org

 PARTICIPATION IN CITY INITIATIVES: Municipalities often invite representatives of organizations and the general public to aid them in the planning process when constructing and implementing new policy.
 This presents an opportunity for BIG to influence public policy in ways that will benefit local cyclists, promote cycling safety, and encourage more people to ride bikes.